backdrop-contrib/mandrill/README.txt

 ## SUMMARY

-Integrates Drupal's mail system with Mandrill transactional emails, a service by the folks behind MailChimp.
+Integrates Backdrop's mail system with Mandrill transactional emails, a service by the folks behind MailChimp.
 Learn more about Mandrill and how to sign up at [their website](http://mandrill.com).
 (Or don't, but then this module isn't terribly useful...)